BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: The most seen Star Wars movie is always Episode V: The Empire Strikes Back!

 **Thoughts**: I was able to quickly produce 3 plots and remembered a lot of things!

+### Day 75: May 20, 2020

+**Today's Progress**: Today I created a plot of the number of fans of Star Wars and Star Trek by gender.

+**Thoughts**: Tomorrow I will have to complete the plot.